-- Do NOT attempt a swimming rescue yourself unless you are trained in water rescue.
+- DO NOT attempt a swimming rescue yourself unless you are trained in water rescue, and can do so without endangering yourself.

-- Do NOT go on the ice to rescue someone if you can reach the person with your arm or an extended object.
+- If you can reach the person with your arm or an extended object, do so.

 When to Contact a Medical Professional

-- Secure the toilet seat cover with a child safety device.
+- Secure toilet seat lids with a child safety device.

 - Fence around all pools and spas.
 Secure all the doors leading to the outside, and install pool and door alarms.

-- If your child is missing, check the pool immediately.
+- If your child is missing, check the pool right away.

 - Never allow children to swim alone or unsupervised regardless of their ability to swim.

 - Never leave children alone for any period of time or let them leave your line of sight around any pool or body of water.
 Drownings have occurred when parents left "for just a minute" to answer the phone or door.